istresearch/ansible-symphony/docs/private_topics/private_roles/pulseuidbapp.rst

 Verify Your Installation
 ------------------------

-In a browser, navigate the Pulse UI website at **<pulse-ui-node>/pulse**.
+1. In a browser, navigate the Pulse UI website at **<pulse-ui-node>/pulse**.
 You should see:

 .. figure:: ./img/pulse_ui_app.png
    :alt: Pulse UI App
    :align: center
    :width: 600

-Enter the titan user credentials and click **Login**.
+2. Enter the titan user credentials and click **Login**.

+.. note:: The credentials are stored both in LastPass and in the vault password file located within ``/group_vars/pulse-ui-node/``

 .. figure:: ./img/pulse_ui_db_app.png
    :alt: Pulse UI DB App
    :align: center
    :width: 600

-Verify the login was successful.
+3. Verify the login was successful.
 You should see:

 .. figure:: ./img/pulse_ui_db_app_success.png
    :alt: Pulse UI DB App Success